chutommy/chutommy.github.io/content/projects/overseer.md

   image: "/projects/overseer/processed/08.png"
 ---

-The Overseer is a year-long project undertaken in honor of [George Orwell](https://en.wikipedia.org/wiki/George_Orwell) and his mission to warn humanity about the dangers of surveillance.
+Project Overseer is a year-long project undertaken in honor of [George Orwell](https://en.wikipedia.org/wiki/George_Orwell) and his mission to warn humanity about the dangers of surveillance.
 In his book [1984](https://en.wikipedia.org/wiki/Nineteen_Eighty-Four), he laid the groudwork for omnipresent government surveillance and mass global-scope manipulation.
 The Overseer project aims to convey the message through an art work featuring a disturbing surveillance.

 {{< figure src="/projects/overseer/project/processed/06.png" caption="Conceptual design drafts for the enclosure" >}}